 The mission of Maui AIDS Foundation is to promote the sexual health and well-being of the members of our community.

-With over 400 diagnosed HIV positive people living on Maui, Maui AIDS Foundation (MAF) is the only comprehensive HIV/AIDS organization in Maui County providing assistance with services including linkage to medical care, access to HIV medications, financial housing assistance, food, and emotional and educational support to those in need.
-MAF also provides educational programs to inform the community about HIV/AIDS, its transmission, prevention and the impact on the residents of Maui County, as well as free HIV and Hep-C testing and Safe Sex Kits (SSK’s).
+With over 480 diagnosed HIV positive people living on Maui, Maui AIDS Foundation (MAF) is the only comprehensive HIV/AIDS organization in Maui County providing assistance with services including linkage to medical care, access to HIV medications, financial housing assistance, food, and emotional and educational support to those in need.
+MAF also provides educational programs to inform the community about HIV/AIDS, its transmission, prevention and the impact on the residents of Maui County.
+We offer free HIV, Hep-C, Syphilis, Gonorrhea and Chlamydia testing as well as Safe Sex Kits (SSK’s).

 In the late 1990s Maui AIDS Foundation ventured into housing for persons living with HIV, first by managing a home for people living with AIDS on the Kula Hospital grounds.
 This home was for clients who were homeless and needed intensive support from staff.
 Maui AIDS Foundation continues to link clients to housing through our Case Management Department.